SophieDeBenedetto/phoenix-pair/post.md

 ### Step 1: Declare a WebSocket Endpoint

+We need to do two things to get our WebSocket endpoint up and running:

+* Declare the socket endpoint
+* Route requests to that endpoint to the correct channel

+#### Defining the Endpoint

 When you generate a new Phoenix app, your app's endpoint gets generated for you for free.

 The [application endpoint](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html) acts as the starting point for all requests to your web app.
+This is where we'll define our socket endpoint.

 ```elixir
 defmodule PhoenixPair.Endpoint do